graeme-lockley/rebo-lang/docs/scope.md

-In `rebo` the handling of scopes is novel because one has access to a scope and can manipulate it.
+In Rebo the handling of scopes is novel because one has access to a scope and can manipulate it.

-A scope is represented as a sequence of bindings where the first element in the sequence is the global scope, the second element is the module scope and the remaining elements are based on the rules of each of `rebo`'s different  expression constructs.
+A scope is represented as a sequence of bindings where the first element in the sequence is the global scope, the second element is the module scope and the remaining elements are based on the rules of each of Rebo's different  expression constructs.

 The height of a scope is the number of elements in the sequence.
 The height of the global scope is 1, the height of the module scope is 2 and the height of a scope created by a function call is 3.